-Note: legislation was adopted in Portugal in 2012, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
+Note: legislation was adopted in Portugal in 2011, which practically mandates arbitration proceedings between originators and marketing authorisation applicants.
 When the IPRs are not contested by the generic company, the proceedings are immediately settled.
 Hence, figures are provided which disregard settlements related to the Portuguese law.
 It must, however, also be noted that it is not known how many of these settlements would have still taken place absent this law.
-See footnote 13.
+See footnote 11.

-Source: European Commission, six Patent Settlement Monitoring Exercises
+Source: European Commission, eight Patent Settlement Monitoring Exercises

-Category B.II Settlements: Settlements limiting generic entry with value transfer from originator to generic company
+Category B.II settlements: settlements limiting generic entry with value transfer from originator to generic company

-(45) In the period investigated, B.II agreements accounted for 12% (9 out of 76) of all agreements (see Table 2 and Figure 4 above).
-Within the category B agreements, they accounted for 23% (9 out of 39).
+(45) In the period investigated, B.II agreements accounted for 11% (12 out of 107) of all agreements (see Table 2 and Figure 4 above).
+Within the category B agreements, they accounted for 15% (12 out of 78).
 Figure 7 divides them according to the type of value transfer.

-- (46) The value transfer flowing to generic companies in the settlement agreements took different forms, sometimes in various combinations: early entry 14 and a licence.
-None of the B.II agreements included a payment to the generic company.
-Of the 9 B.II agreements, 5 (56%) enabled early entry without a licence or a distribution agreement, 3 (33%) combined early entry with a licence to the generic company, and 1 (11%) only included a licence. - (47) It should be noted that this report merely summarises the results of the monitoring exercise and no decision has been made or implied on further investigation of any of the settlement agreements reported under this or any other category.
-As mentioned above, if examined, an assessment of the particular facts of each individual case would have to be undertaken, e.g. whether a licence granted to the generic company may in fact have pro-competitive effects, depending on the restrictions and conditions within that licence.15
+- (46) The value transfer flowing to generic companies in the settlement agreements took different forms, sometimes in various combinations: early entry 12 and a licence or payment.
+Of the 12 B.II agreements for the 2016 period, 6 (50%) foresaw early entry without a licence or a distribution agreement, 4 (34%) combined early entry with a licence to the generic company, 1 (8%) combined early entry with a payment to the generic company to compensate for legal costs, and 1 (8%) only included a licence. - (47) It should be noted that this report merely summarises the results of the monitoring exercise, without implying any decision on further investigation of any of the settlement agreements reported under this or any other category.
+As mentioned above, if examined, an assessment of the particular facts of each individual case would have to be undertaken, e.g. whether a licence granted to the generic company may in fact have pro-competitive effects, depending on the restrictions and conditions within that licence.13